811 South Main St

 Don’t Fall For Free

 The truth is, nothing is ever really free.
-That is why at D & R Car Care we’re always upfront with our current deals that we offer to our customers.
-We don’t over-inflate other pricing to make up for the “free” product, and we don’t believe in sacrificing quality when it comes to your vehicle.
+That is why at D & R Car Care we’re always upfront with the current deals that we offer to our customers.
+We don’t over-inflate other pricing to make up for the “free” product, and, above all, we don’t believe in sacrificing quality when it comes to your vehicle.

 Be sure to ask about our tire deals when you come in to see us.
 As part of our pledge to offer the best quality auto repair, we will always make an effort to get you the best quality tires for your vehicle, for the best price.
 No gimmicks, just straight savings we’re passing to you.